markustonnessen/DT_FOWT_Prediciton_Model/README.md

 3. Prediction:
     Open `Launch_DT_framework`.
 Within this file multiple parameters can be adjusted for the SIMA simulation, and all relevant file paths needs to be updated as mentioned over.
     The `MLSTM_MODEL_NAME = "Option3_LT_WD0"` needs to be set to a valid trained model folder name.
 The `Prediction_state = "PtfmTDZ_SOV"` needs to be set to a valid state used on training, from `wave.yaml`.

+## Acknowledgements

+The project has utilizd codes fromt eh following repositories:

+- `DOLPHINN`: An MLSTM model has been developed by Yuksel R. Alkarem for predicting behaviors based on incoming wave data in offshore environments, at the GitHub repositroy https://github.com/Yuksel-Rudy/DOLPHINN.git
+- `FOWT_Digital_Twin_ROSCO`: Previous work done by Fredrik Selheim Flesland and Hans Petter Tharaldsen has been utilized in this framework.
+Some exsisting files has been adjusted from their repositroy, to suit this framework.
+Their repositry is located at https://github.com/HPtharaldsen/FOWT_Digital_Twin_ROSCO.git
+- `NUWind Project`: This project has been carried it in a collaboration between the Norwegian University of Science and Technology (NTNU) and the University of Maine (UMaine).
+The students have gotten the opportunity to collabarate with each other and carry out research within the offshore wind field.